 The Society operates with a full-time staff of eight and four part-time staff persons, as well as more than 150 volunteers.

 Oversight of The Society is provided by an eleven person elected Board of Directors.

 The Board of Directors meets on a quarterly basis at a formal meeting plus the annual meeting.
 Agendas, minutes of the previous meeting and a treasurer’s report are reviewed in detail at each regularly scheduled meeting.
 Budgets are approved annually and program reports are presented at each meeting by the Executive Director.

 Board Members have frequent contact with program implementation in three specific projects.
 Board Members serve on planning committees and advisory committees to insure that grant requirements are met for the relevant program areas.
 They also provide technical assistance in program implementation when necessary.
 Board Members attend stakeholder meetings that are sponsored by The Society on relevant issues.

 The Board of Directors has reviewed and approved the Policies and Procedures.
 All board members sign a “Conflict of Interest” statement annually.
-The Board of Directors will be reviewing the strategic plan for cultural competency at their next meeting.

 The Society carries Directors and Officers insurance to protect the agency from any malfeasance.
 In addition, the agency carries insurance to protect the personal information of clients that is collected as part of grants administration and service delivery as well as financial information that is collected as part of payment processing.